-To enable this feature, please contact your Client Development Manager.
+To enable this feature, please contact your Account Manager.
 You’ll then be asked to complete a TLS/SRTP technical questionnaire and requirements document.

-Not sure who your Client Development Manager is?
+Not sure who your Account Manager is?
 Please reach out to your Bandwidth Support Team or hit us up at (855) 864-7776!